|

 Conclusion

-• Natural deodorant combats with the bacteria that appears on your armpits without clogging your sweat glands.
+• Natural deodorant combats the bacteria that appear on your armpits without clogging your sweat glands.

 • The DIY natural deodorants are harmless and contain a lot of beneficial properties.

-• However, there is a slight chance it cause unwanted reactions and irritate your skin – in that case, you should stop using them.
+• However, there is a slight chance it causes unwanted reactions and irritates your skin – in that case, you should stop using them.

 • The deodorants are easy to make, and you will need a couple of ingredients.